wjc404/GEMM_AVX2/README.md

 #Comments:

-Any optimizations to the dgemm codes are welcomed~ Unlike the completely-tested "DGEMM.so", the libraries "DGEMM_LARGEMEM.so" and "SGEMM.so" haven't been thoroughly tested so may become buggy in some rare cases.
+Any optimizations to the gemm codes are welcomed~ Unlike the completely-tested "DGEMM.so", the libraries "DGEMM_LARGEMEM.so" and "SGEMM.so" haven't been thoroughly tested so may become buggy in some rare cases.
 The author would be grateful if some experts could help him check the codes.